 How to Start an LLC in Arkansas

-How to Start an LLC in Arkansas in 5 Steps:
+Create an AR LLC in 5 Steps:

-Step 1: Name your Arkansas LLC
+Step 1: Name Your Arkansas LLC

 When choosing a business name, make sure it isn’t already taken.
 No two businesses in Arkansas can have the same name.
 If your chosen business name is the same as or very similar to another business in the state, your LLC’s paperwork will be rejected.